blockchainsllc/in3-docs/docs/rpc.md

 - `cbtxMerkleProof`: hex - the merkle proof of the coinbase transaction, proving the correctness of the `cbtx`

-There will be five fields in the .in3 response: “block” (block header), “merkleProof” (hashes for merkle proof) and “final” (finality headers).
-We can check the finality as mentioned above.
-Furthermore, we can verify whether the transaction is part of that block or not.
-We have to do a merkle proof.
-For that we are going to use the transaction hash and the hashes of the merkleProof field to create a merkle root.
-This root hash has to be the same as the merkle root which is in the block header in the block field (32 bytes, starting byte 36).
+The block header from the `block`-field and the finality headers from the `final`-field will be used to perform a finality proof.
+By doing a merkle proof using the `txIndex`-field and the `merkleProof`-field the correctness of the requested transation can be proven.
+Furthermore we are going to perform a block number proof using the coinbase transaction (`cbtx`-field) and the merkle proof for the coinbase transaction (`cbtxMerkleProof`-field).

-Additionally we can verify the block number by using the coinbase transaction (“cbtx”) and the merkle proof for the coinbase transaction (“cbtxMerkleProof”).
-As mentioned above: extract block number out of cbtx and prove that the cbtx is part of the block by doing a merkle proof using the hashes of “cbtxMerkleProof”.
+*Description for finality proof, extract block number and merkle proof will be part of the concept.*

 **Example**